mozilla/fxa/features/FxA-54-connect-another-device-phase-3/README.md

 must be opened in the same Firefox instance used to sign up.
 * Sending an SMS in Romania is limited to @softvision.ro, @softvision.com, @mozilla.com, and @mozilla.org email addresses.
 This restriction will be lifted after testing.
-* signinCodes are disabled by default and can be enabled by opening the signup verification link adding the `signinCodes=true` query parameter.
+* signinCodes are disabled by default and can be enabled by opening the signup verification link adding the `&signinCodes=true` query parameter.
 * Sending SMS is only available during the signup flow, signing into an existing account will not trigger the flow.
 * A signinCode is a single use code.
 Attempts to re-use the code will behave as if